Deekshagj/Deekshagj/README.md

 <h5 align="left">👋 Hey there, fellow wanderer of the digital realm!
 I'm @Deekshagj 🌍✨<br><br>Welcome to my GitHub profile, a little corner of the internet where bits and bytes come together to form something extraordinary. 🖥️🎨<br><br>Who am I, you ask?
 Well, I'm just a curious soul on a quest for knowledge, constantly tinkering with code and dreaming up new worlds through the power of technology. 🧠💡<br>👀 I’m interested in Artificial intelligence and Cyber security.<br>🌱 I’m currently learning coding using different languages.<br>💞 I’m looking to collaborate on projects involving a learning curve.</h5>
+Click this link to embark on a delightful journey and get to know me in the most fun and exciting way possible!:https://red-river-0aec80f0f.4.azurestaticapps.net

 ###